v-rajagt/IntuneDocs/intune/configuration/custom-settings-windows-phone-8-1.md

 ## Example

-In the following example, Windows 8.1 phone devices are prevented from changing cellular networks when travelling outside the carrier coverage area.
+In the following example, Windows 8.1 phone devices are prevented from changing cellular networks when traveling outside the carrier coverage area.

 - **Name**: Allow Cellular Data Roaming
 - **Description**: Allow or disallow cellular data roaming